Skip to content

 TFSA: tax-free in Canada, fully taxable in India

 TFSA growth and withdrawals are tax-free in Canada.
 India does not recognise the TFSA wrapper.
-Once you're an Indian resident, every dollar of TFSA growth is taxable on your ITR as ordinary income or capital gain depending on the underlying holding.
+Once you're an Indian resident, every dollar of TFSA growth is taxable on your as ordinary income or capital gain depending on the underlying holding.

 The practical move: liquidate the TFSA in your last calendar year as a Canadian resident.
 The disposition is tax-free under Canadian rules and you reset the cost basis.
-Move the proceeds to your NRO/NRE account before the Indian residency clock starts.
+Move the proceeds to your / account before the Indian residency clock starts.

 The RNOR window: your only escape valve

-For an Indian-Canadian with CAD 250,000 in RRSP planning to draw CAD 30,000 per year, holding off on draw-down until RNOR ends costs Canadian tax on the deferred amount.
+For an Indian-Canadian with CAD 250,000 in RRSP planning to draw CAD 30,000 per year, holding off on draw-down until ends costs Canadian tax on the deferred amount.
 Drawing down DURING RNOR costs Canadian tax only (no Indian tax).
 The arbitrage favours front-loading draw-down inside the RNOR window, especially for accounts under CAD 200,000 where the 25% Canadian rate is structurally lower than the eventual Indian slab rate.

 This isn't a tax shelter.
 It's a transitional rule.
 But for Indian-Canadians who time the draw-down correctly, it's worth ₹3 to ₹8 lakh in net tax savings depending on portfolio size.